pavelfatin/typometer/README.md

 * export raw data in [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) format (for [Calc](https://en.wikipedia.org/wiki/LibreOffice_Calc) or [R](https://www.r-project.org/), if you fancy).

 It's possible to merge results either by inserting data from an existing CSV file, or by appending data to a CSV file on saving.

+## Recipes

+Here are a few tips on how you can use the tool to detect performance bottlenecks in text / code editors:

+* Check whether number of lines influences the latency.
+If so, typing might "lag" inside a large file.
+* Check whether editor window size influences the latency.
+If so, the editor probably does excessive repainting instead of drawing only a newly inserted symbol.
+* Check whether latency depends on horizontal symbol position.
+Ideally, that correlation should be undetectable.
+* Try to enable highlighting / autocomplete / folding / spellchecker / etc. Those features should be processed asynchronously, without affecting the typing as such.
+* Try to run the test in power-saving mode.
+Ideally, typing should be handled decently even on less powerful hardware.

 ## Troubleshooting